Jenelle Evans Puts Her Mother On Blast On Twitter, Claims She’s ‘Butt Hurt’?

 “The more I shut people out of my life the more they want to talk s**t. #KillThemWithKindness #ButtHurt,” her message read.

-Jenelle Evans then turned her focus onto her growing family, which includes her fiancé David Eason and her three kids, seven-year-old Jace, three-year-old Kaiser, and six-month-old Ensley, and posted a photo on Instagram of her backyard.
-She also re-tweeted an article about her and Eason’s new home.
+Jenelle Evans then turned her focus to her growing family, which includes her fiancé David Eason and her three kids: 7-year-old Jace, 3-year-old Kaiser, and 6-month-old Ensley, and posted a photo on Instagram of her backyard.
+She also retweeted an article about her and Eason’s new home.

 In other Jenelle Evans news, the reality star and mother of three is planning to marry her fiancé David Eason, the father of her youngest child, daughter Ensley Jolie, next month.